-- Transferring a particular piece of property (including a rented home) from one spouse to the other, or from both spouses' names jointly to one spouse's name - Selling a property and splitting the proceeds from that sale between the spouses - Allowing one spouse to live in the family home for a specified period or until a particular event occurs (for example, the children growing up and becoming independent), after which it will be sold and the proceeds shared out between the parties - Requiring one spouse to pay a "lump sum" of cash to the other spouse - Sharing a pension fund or pension payments between the spouses - Requiring one spouse to make regular payments to the other spouse (usually called "maintenance", but formally known as "periodical payments") - Requiring one spouse to pay school fees or other special expenses regarding the children
+- Transferring a particular piece of property (including a rented home) from one partner to the other, or from both partners' names jointly to one partner's name - Selling a property and splitting the proceeds from that sale between the partners - Allowing one partner to live in the family home for a specified period or until a particular event occurs (for example, the children growing up and becoming independent), after which it will be sold and the proceeds shared out between the parties - Requiring one partner to pay a "lump sum" of cash to the other - Sharing a pension fund or pension payments between the partners - Requiring one partner to make regular payments to the other (usually called "maintenance", but formally known as "periodical payments") - Requiring one partner to pay school fees or other special expenses regarding the children

-Or, in appropriate cases, simply ordering that no transfers are to be made (or no other transfers other than those already specified in the order) and/or that no maintenance should be paid now, or from some point in the future.
+Or, in appropriate cases, simply ordering that no transfers are to be made (or no other transfers other than those already specified in the order) and / or that no maintenance should be paid now, or from some point in the future.

-More technical information about the full range of orders that a court can make is provided in the Advice Now guide, "Applying for a financial order without the help of a lawyer", at page 10: http://www.advicenow.org.uk/guides/how-apply-financial-order-without-help-lawyer
+More technical information about the full range of orders that a court can make is provided in section 8 of the Advice Now guide: How to apply for a financial order without a lawyer | Advicenow.

 Except for maintenance payments, it is normal for all the other types of orders to be made together as a "once and for all" settlement of all claims relating to the capital assets.

 Maintenance, by contrast, is a continuing obligation.
-Once maintenance has been ordered, if there are any relevant changes in the circumstances of either spouse or any children it is possible to review both the amount to be paid and how long it should be paid for.
+Once maintenance has been ordered, if there are any relevant changes in the circumstances of either partner or any children it is possible to review both the amount to be paid and how long it should be paid for.